When to Tell Your Boss You Re Interviewing for Another Job

 Red Flags: When You Should Not Tell Your Boss Yet

-- Your manager has a track record of retaliating when employees leave or has made threats after previous resignations.
+Your manager has a track record of retaliating when employees leave or has made threats after previous resignations.

-- You have not secured a signed offer and your financial buffer is small.
+You have not secured a signed offer and your financial buffer is small.

 How Internal Moves Fit Into This Decision

 If your aim is growth rather than leaving per se, a structured internal mobility approach changes the calculus.
-Draft a professional internal application plan and discuss it with a mentor, HR, or your manager depending on the culture—sometimes an internal transfer is the fastest and least disruptive path to new responsibilities or a new location.
-Where internal options exist but aren’t forthcoming, escalate the timeline for external interviews while remaining discreet.
+Draft a professional internal application plan and discuss it with a mentor, HR or your manager depending on the culture — sometimes an internal transfer is the fastest and least disruptive path to new responsibilities or a new location.

-After You Get An Offer: Negotiation and Timing Your Resignation
+After You Get An Offer: Negotiation And Timing Your Resignation

 Once you have a signed offer, internal timing matters.
-Don’t resign until you have a written, signed contract that defines start date, compensation, benefits, and any mobility commitments.
+Don’t resign until you have a written, signed contract that defines start date, compensation, benefits and any mobility commitments.
 For international moves, confirm visa support and expected processing timelines in writing.

 When giving notice, present a transition plan and negotiate reasonable notice length if the situation allows.
 If your new employer requests an early start, be transparent with your current employer about constraints and offer compressed transition plans if feasible.

-Use professional templates to craft a clear resignation letter and checklists for handover documentation; you can find practical resources like free resume and cover letter templates that also include resignation templates to streamline the process.
+Use professional templates to craft a clear resignation letter and checklists for handover documentation; you can find practical resources like free résumé and cover letter templates that also include resignation templates to streamline the process.

 If you want help building a transition roadmap that aligns resignation timing with visa processing and tax windows, you can book a free discovery call.
-(This is a coaching offer sentence—see conclusion for the final prioritized call to action.)

 If Things Go Wrong: Contingency Planning